Subjects:

 may become widespread or even cause mass hysteria.
 But, it

-is from the fear that folktales/folklore a
+is from the fear that folktales/folklore are often times

-could fins only his hat and his horse, Gunpowder.
+derived from.
 Folktales may often times be totally

-major hand in that.
+our lives and thoughts.
 Man learns very specific examples